devshad-01/meteor-push-pwa/README.md

 - `notifications.markAsRead(notificationId)` - Mark as read
 - `notifications.remove(notificationId)` - Delete notification

+> **Note:** Notification counters and unread counts are always real-time and accurate, powered by Meteor 3 async methods and Zustand state sync.
+All notification state is kept in sync with the server using a custom hook (`useNotificationsSync`).

 ### Tracking Methods

 - `tracking.updateStatus(status, sessionId)` - Update user status